mcfnord/tigolo/README.md

 Wrote technical documentation on extJS, Oracle, PL/SQL, PHP, Silver Light, Transact-SQL, Microsoft SQL Management Studio 2005, and Active Server Pages .NET so knowledge transfer occurs to train incoming junior developers
 Developed PL / SQL Oracle Dynamic SQL and Metadata to implement a viable solution to combine several Oracle 10g database tables using Oracle views and Oracle SQL Developer.

-PROJECTS
+# PROJECTS

-California State University, Los Angeles, CA | 11/2018 to Present Mentor for College of Engineering, Computer Science, Technology
+_California State University, Los Angeles, CA | 11/2018 to Present_
+Mentor for College of Engineering, Computer Science, Technology

 Guided career path of professionals in the field of Computer Science to focus their efforts in certain activities and goals

-Inglewood Southside Christian Church, Inglewood, CA | 9/2010 to Present Technology Consultant
+_Inglewood Southside Christian Church, Inglewood, CA | 9/2010 to Present_
+Technology Consultant

-Sample of work that helps my local church watch sermons from home

-Maintained Wordpress site with archived live streamed services via Youtube Live since July 2016 Programmed Open Broadcast System workflow to live stream to Youtube Live at a push of one button Created new mix scenes on Allen and Heath Qu24 soundboard mixer for special events
+Sample of work that helps my local church congrgation watch sermons from home Maintained Wordpress site with archived live streamed services via Youtube Live since July 2016 Programmed Open Broadcast System workflow to live stream to Youtube Live at a push of one button Created new mix scenes on Allen and Heath Qu24 soundboard mixer for special events